CityOfZion/props/sdk/README.md

 import { NeonParser } from '@cityofzion/neon-parser'

-const node = //refer to dora.coz.io/monitor for a list of nodes. const scriptHash = //refer to the scriptHashes section above const account = // need to send either an wallet.Account() or undefined, testInvokes don't need an account const neo3Invoker = await NeonInvoker.init(node, account) // need to instantiate a Neo3Invoker, currently only NeonInvoker implements this interface const neo3Parser = NeonParser // need to use a Neo3Parser, currently only NeonParser implements this interface const puppet = await new Puppet({
+const node = NeonInvoker.MAINNET // You can choose to use any node here, refer to dora.coz.io/monitor for a list of nodes. const scriptHash = //refer to the scriptHashes section above const account = // need to send either an wallet.Account() or undefined, testInvokes don't need an account const neo3Invoker = await NeonInvoker.init(node, account) // need to instantiate a Neo3Invoker
+// If you installed WalletConnect instead of NeonInvoker, it also implements this interface. const neo3Parser = NeonParser // need to use a Neo3Parser, currently only NeonParser implements this interface const puppet = await new Puppet({
       scriptHash,